ClickCease

 Massages support the lymphatic system in draining excess fluid in your body without the use of medication.
 Massages will target your back and your neck where lymph nodes are located.

-They are a great option for whether you visit a registered massage therapist, or if you do them yourself at home.
+They are a great option for whether you visit a registered massage therapist, or if you do them yourself at home and also different types of massage.

 Additionally, baths with Epsom Salts are a natural at-home remedy to help the body to release the stubborn fluid that doesn’t want to budge.